tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

 - would users specify a single P2P node to connect to when creating a light client or would they also need/want to discover peers?

+  - **answer**: most light client use cases won't care much about selecting peers (and those that do can either disable PEX and specify persistent peers, *or* use the RPC light client.)

 - how do we prevent full nodes and validators from allowing their peer slots, which are typically limited, from filling with light clients?
 If